We Fabricate and Install Cultured Marble Countertops & More

 Cultured Marble—How Is It Different?

 Cultured Marble is a man-made product using crushed natural marble mixed with a polyester resin.
 A pigment color is added for veining and unique characteristics.
-The benefit of cultured marble is that, it is a non-porous, antibacterial surface that provides unique beauty and aesthetics without the need for sealing.
+People like cultured marble because it is a non-porous, antibacterial surface that provides unique beauty and aesthetics without the need for sealing.

 While no two pieces of natural marble are the same, cultured marble pieces are uniform in appearance and can be made custom to specs of individual client needs.